-CCBWQA monitors flows and water quality at CC-10, which is the site upstream on Cherry Creek just before it enters the Reservoir.
+CC-10 is the site upstream on Cherry Creek just before it enters the Reservoir, and it is representative of inflow water quality.
 The other sites on Cherry Creek and monitoring results are discussed in Section 3.4 below.

 Figure 12.
 Cherry Creek Discharge at CC-10 upstream of Cherry Creek Reservoir.